Modified Gravity and Cosmology: An Update by the CANTATA Network: Matter Couplings

-Before discussing other gravitational theories, let us briefly mention the issue of matter couplings.
-This is, of course, of crucial importance as gravity is universal and is the dominant interaction in the macroscopic world.
+Before discussing other gravitational theories, let us briefly mention the issue of matter couplings .
+This is, of course, of crucial importance as gravity is universal and is the dominant interaction in the macroscopic world~\cite{Blagojevic:2013xpa}.
 Lagrangians, which describe scalars (spin $0$ particles) or spinors (spin $1/2$ particles), typically depend on the fields and their first derivatives, thereby giving rise to equations of motion of at most second order.
 This also holds for Yang-Mills theories; however, we will focus our discussion on scalars and spinors for now.
 When the scalar or spinor field actions, formulated in Minkowski space, are formulated on an arbitrary manifold, one replaces the Minkowski metric $\eta$ with an arbitrary metric $g$.
 The partial derivatives are replaced with covariant derivatives.
 In the scalar field case one simply has $\nabla_\mu \phi = \partial_\mu \phi$, while for spinorial fields the covariant derivative also depends on the connection and we have $\nabla_\mu \psi \neq \partial_\mu \psi$, with $\psi$ standing for a spinor field.
-The immediate consequence of this is that theories in which variations with respect to the connection are considered will contain source terms when spinor fields are taken into account \cite{Blagojevic:2013xpa}.
+The immediate consequence of this is that theories in which variations with respect to the connection are considered will contain source terms when spinor fields are taken into account.
 Since protons, neutrons and electrons are all spin $1/2$ particles, this is an important issue to keep in mind.
 Finally, when considering Yang-Mills theories we recall that the currents which act as the source terms are conserved and couple to the gauge fields.
-General Relativity can also be formulated as gauge theories; however, it is not in the form of a typical Yang-Mills theory \cite{Aldrovandi:2013wha}.
+General Relativity can also be formulated as gauge theories; however, it is not in the form of a typical Yang-Mills theory, see \cite{Obukhov:2006gea,Blagojevic:2013xpa,Aldrovandi:2013wha}.
 The above mentioned approach is often referred to as the principle of minimal coupling, however, many other coupling terms are in principle possible.
-There are Pauli-type terms and Jordan-Brans-Dicke-type terms where geometrical quantities like the Riemann tensor or the Ricci tensor couple to the matter fields.
+There are Pauli-type terms and Jordan-Brans-Dicke-type terms where geometrical quantities like the Riemann tensor or the Ricci tensor couple to the matter fields; these mainly appear in phenomenological models or when models with symmetry breaking are concerned.
+Note that any coupling term which involves curvature will necessarily vanish in Special Relativity, therefore such terms require strong gravitational fields to affect the theory and to be, in principle, observable.